 ASUS VS239H-P 23” is a 60HJz monitor with a screen resolution of 1920×1080 at the aspect rate of 16:9.
 It has a peak brightness rating of 250cd/m2 and a high dynamic contrast ratio of 50,000,000:1.

-The In-Plane Switching panel offers the horizontal and vertical viewing angle of 178 degrees, which means the colors will not lose their tint.
+The In-Plane Switching panel offers a horizontal and vertical viewing angle of 178 degrees, which means the colors will not lose their tint.
 As a result, photo editors and designers will enjoy working on this monitor.
 The IPS panel also has minimum backlight bleed visible in the totally black background only.
 On the other hand, the image will be crisp, sharp, and clearly visible even in the darkest of backgrounds thanks to the Asus Smart Contrast Ratio (ASCR).
 You can further improve the image quality by adjusting the luminance of backlight ASCR.

 The color accuracy is excellent, which makes it a good budget monitor for photo editing.

 8. BenQ Proprietary Eye Care 24”: Best affordable 24-inch monitor

 The Acer Predator XB241H is the best 24” monitor in the world.
 However, not everyone has $400 to spend on a monitor.
 Fortunately, there are many 24” monitors, which cost much less than that and BenQ Proprietary Care/GW2480 photography monitor is best of the lot.
 Available at about $150, it is also a much simpler yet highly effective monitor, which can fulfill most of your requirements.

 The monitor features a thin bezel, which is a chief characteristic of all the modern monitors.
 The premium textured finish imparts a beautiful look to the monitor.
 It has a brilliant cable management system.
 You can actually conceal the cables by removing a part of the stand.
 You can also VESA mount the monitor.
 However, you can only tilt the stand by -5 degrees/20 degrees.